liqd/adhocracy3/docs/source/Generic_Widgets.rst

 than software developers, and (2) are not type-checked by typescript, they must contain as little code as possible.
 Everything that can be written down in the widget class, should be.

+..
+REVIEW: I do not think this section belongs here.
+Scope interfaces are not specific to widgets

 Widget Classes